webblabb/webblabb.github.io/README.md

 authors: {list of all lab authors, names must be the same as title on the people page}
 project: {traits, disease, livestock, other}
 year:
-short: {Shortened citation to show up under the blurb on the author's blurb on the people page (this should be in quotes to avoid issues with colons)}
+short: {Shortened citation to show up under the author's blurb on the people page (this should be in quotes to avoid issues with colons)}
 link:
 ---
 ```

 The main body of the file should provide the full citation for the paper.
 All papers with Colleen as an author (i.e. lab papers) will appear in reverse-chronobllogical order on the Publications page.
 Papers tagged with a project will show up under that project on the Research page, and each person's most recent publication will show up under their blurb on the people page.

 ## Posts

-News items and/or blog posts go in the `_posts` folder with name `yyyy-mm-dd-title.md` and required the following front matter:
+News items and/or blog posts go in the `_posts` folder with name `yyyy-mm-dd-title.md` and require the following front matter:

 ```
 ---